LogtalkDotOrg/logtalk3/coding/textadept/NOTES.md

 	https://foicica.com/textadept/

 Textadept includes a lexer for Logtalk written by Michael T. Richter.
-See the `lexers/logtalk.lua` file in the Textadept installation for details.
-Replace it with the `logtalk.lua` file in this directory if more recent.
+To install, copy the `logtalk.lua` and `prolog.lua` files to the `lexers` directory on your Textadept installation if more recent.
+These files require Textadept 10.0 or a later version.

-This file requires Textadept 10.0 or a later version.
+The `prolog.lua` file is included as the Logtalk lexer extends the Prolog lexer, which required some fixes.

 Logtalk source files (including the library entities and the programming examples) are formatted using tabs (the recommended setting is a tab width